AnnaZhakhyan/FunFactExplorer/Documents/AI-usage.md

    This prompt was essential for merging our standalone chatbot prototype into the main website.
 We had a functioning script to talk to the Gemini API, but we were unsure how to make it appear as a non-intrusive pop-up on the homepage.
 The AI acted as a front-end specialist, generating the specific CSS for the floating button and the JavaScript logic to toggle the window open and closed.
 This allowed us to successfully integrate a complex feature like an AI API without having to rewrite our entire website structure or struggle with CSS positioning.
 #### 6. Adapt this page more to the others design-wise.
 This prompt focuses on design and scalability, we think that this kind of work is easier done through AI to ensure consistency.

+### How AI usage evolved over time and how it helped us.
+At the beginning of the project, our prompts were very broad and exploratory.
+We mostly relied on AI for brainstorming, structure planning, and general decision-making.
+For example, deciding on a topic or shaping the overall layout of the website were tasks where AI served mainly as a creative partner.
+We noticed that during this early stage, even simple prompts provided valuable guidance because we were still figuring out our direction.

+As the project progressed, our prompts became progressively more specific, technical, and context-dependent.
+Instead of asking for “ideas,” we started asking for code-level explanations, error debugging, and integration strategies.
+This shift happened naturally as our understanding deepened and our questions became more targeted.
+Instead of asking the AI what to build, we asked how to build particular features.

+By the middle of development, AI had become a powerful problem-solving tool.
+Whenever a JavaScript function didn’t work as expected or the browser console displayed cryptic error codes, we used the AI almost like a tutor.
+It helped interpret error messages, explain why certain functions behaved differently in JavaScript compared to Java, and even suggested more efficient approaches.
+This saved a significant amount of time and kept us moving forward instead of getting stuck on small technical obstacles.

+In the design phase, our interaction with AI evolved again.
+We used it as a UI/UX consultant, asking it to refine layouts, improve visual consistency, or redesign entire sections to feel more professional and responsive.
+These prompts were often paired with screenshots of existing pages.
+The AI could quickly diagnose what felt unbalanced or unclear and provide CSS improvements that would’ve taken us much longer to figure out manually.

+Towards the end of the project, AI became an integration assistant.
+When we merged the chatbot API into the index page, for example, we relied on the AI to translate a standalone script into a fully working pop-up widget.
+This required coordinating HTML, CSS, and JavaScript—something that can be surprisingly time-consuming when done from scratch.
+The AI handled the boilerplate and interaction logic, leaving us free to focus on styling and user experience.

+Overall, our use of AI evolved from:

+Idea generation → Structure planning → Debugging → Feature integration → Design refinement

+Each step became more focused as the project matured.
+AI didn’t replace our programming; it amplified it.
+It handled repetitive or confusing parts, explained errors that would have taken hours to research, and improved the visual quality of the final product.

+Most importantly, by logging prompts and tracking how we used the AI, we noticed a clear pattern: the more context we provided, the more useful and accurate the responses became.
+This helped us learn to formulate better prompts, making AI an increasingly effective collaborator throughout the entire web development workflow.